-The first selection criterion allows for blue galaxies that are 0.5 dex less massive than our primary target selection limits to be included, thereby increasing the target density.
-Here, $(g - i){kcorr}$ is the k-corrected colour where the k-corrections are determined using the CALC\KCOR code from Chilingarian, Melchior & Zolotukhin (2010).
-The second criterion allows for objects at slightly larger cluster-centric distance which become necessary when the tiling software described in Bryant et al. (2015) selects a plate centre that is offset from the cluster centre by large enough that part of the plate area lies beyond $R{200}$ .
-The targets are visually inspected and classified based on the criteria outlined in table 5 of Bryant et al. http://kcor.sai.msu.ru/getthecode/
+The first selection criterion allows for blue galaxies which are 0.5 dex less massive than our primary target selection limits to be included, thereby increasing the target density.
+Here, $(g - i){kcorr}$ is the k-corrected colour where the k-corrections are determined using the calc_kcor code12 from Chilingarian et al. (2010).
+The second criterion allows for objects at slightly larger clustercentric distance which become necessary when the tiling software described in Bryant et al. (2015) selects a plate centre that is offset from the cluster centre by large enough that part of the plate area lies beyond R200.
+The targets are visually inspected and classified based on the criteria outlined in Table 5 of Bryant et al. (2015).
+The number of primary, blueand large-radius-filler targets per cluster are outlined in Table 3.
+The top left panel of Figure 14 shows the colour-mass diagram where primary targets are shown as red circles, blue fillers as blue circles, and non-SAMI-targeted members as black crosses.

-Figure 13.
-The comparison between gri magnitudes and stellar mass estimates for galaxies that had both SDSS/tota and VST/ATLAS photometry.
-The top left, top right and bottom left plots show the distribution of SDSS/tota-VST/ATLAS differences for the g, r and i bands, respectively, plotted against the VST/ATLAS measurement.
-The bottom right panel shows the difference in the $M{\text{approx}}^$ estimates determined using equation (6).
-The red solid and dashed lines in each plot show the median and scatter (as measured by the median absolute deviation) as a function of g, r and i-band magnitude, as well as $M{\text{approx}}^$ .
-Only small differences exist between SDSS/tota and VST/ATLAS-derived quantities.
-The green bars in the top left, top right and bottom left panels show the quadrature sum of the median uncertainty on the VST/ATLAS and SDSS measurements in each bin (centred on the median difference in that bin).
-For bright magnitudes, the quadrature sum of the uncertainties does not account for the scatter in the differences, indicating that systematics dominate there.
-(2015).
-The number of primary, blue- and large-radius-filler targets per cluster is outlined in Table 3.
-The top left panel of Fig. 14 shows the colour-mass diagram where primary targets are shown as red circles, blue fillers as blue circles and non-SAMI-targeted members as black crosses.
-6 SURVEY PROGRESS AND COMPLETENESS As for the GAMA portion of the SAMI-GS, the aim for the cluster regions is to reach 90 per cent completeness for the primary targets.
-However, the input catalogues for the SAMI-GS cluster targets were not finalized in the early stages of the survey for two reasons.
-First, the SAMI-CRS observations were performed after the first cluster SAMI-GS run in 2013 September.
-Secondly, improvements continued to be made to the VST/ATLAS photometry during the first two years of the survey.
+6 SURVEY PROGRESS AND COMPLETENESS

+As for the GAMA portion of the SAMI-GS, the aim for the cluster regions is to reach 90% completeness for the primary targets.
+However, the input catalogues for the SAMI-

+GS cluster targets were not finalised in the early stages of the survey for two reasons.
+First, the SAMI-CRS observations were performed after the first cluster SAMI-GS run in September 2013.
+Second, improvements continued to be made to the VST/ATLAS photometry during the first two years of the survey.
 The impact of this was twofold.
 Initially, redshifts and therefore confirmed cluster membership was only available for bright, high stellar mass galaxies.
 This meant that only those galaxies could be targeted for the SAMI-GS in the first round of observations.
-Secondly, the uncertain photometry meant that a hard cut at the lower limits in stellar mass outlined in Section 5.3 was not possible.
+Second, the uncertain photometry meant that a hard cut at the lower limits in stellar mass outlined in Section 5.3 was not possible.
 To mitigate the impact of this, the priorities for targets in the first two years of the survey were adjusted so that higher stellar mass objects were preferentially selected for observing.
 The combination of the early incomplete redshift information and later the uncertain photometry meant that selection of targets for SAMI-GS observation were biased to higher mass objects in the early phases of the survey.
 This may introduce significant biases into the final catalogue if care is not taken to track the completeness as a function of various parameters.
-We check for potential biases in Fig. 15 where we explore the distribution, $N{\rm P}$ , and survey completeness, $F{\rm obs}$ , for primary targets as a function of $\log{10}(M{\rm approx}^/{\rm M}{\odot})$ (top panel), cluster-centric distance (middle panel) and galaxy ellipticity (bottom panel; as measured by SEXTRACTOR during the photometric measurements outline in Section 5.1).
-The completeness is defined as the ratio of observed-total primary target galaxies at the end of semester 2015B.
-The completeness of primary targets for each cluster is listed in Table 3.
-We also explore the completeness as a function of $\log{10}(M{\rm approx}^/{\rm M}{\odot})$ for primary SAMI-GS targets split in to the red-sequence and the